b4stet/py_aqua/readme.md

 # Auditing QUiz Application
 A light web app to drive an audit, analyze answers, score and generate a report.

+The application itself is just a templating rendering the quiz and the gap analysis defined in `config/quiz_default.yml`.
+It allows to:
+- fill or complete the quiz
+- review the soundness of answers
+- deduce the gap analysis
+- generate a report (in html and/or docx)

 ## Requirements
 - flask >= 0.12.2
+- bs4 >= 4.7.1
 - matplotblib >= 3.0.3
 - pywaffle >= 0.6.1